-Based solely on the facts submitted and the representations made, we conclude that X's Subchapter S election terminated on D2 when T1, T2, and T3 failed to make the requisite trust income distributions.
+Based solely on the facts submitted and the representations made, we conclude that X's Subchapter S election terminated on D3 when T1 through T7 failed to make the requisite trust income distributions during the preceding year.
 We also conclude that the termination constituted an "inadvertent termination" within the meaning of §1362(f).

-Further, we conclude that, pursuant to §1362(f), X will be treated as continuing to be an S corporation from D2, assuming X's S corporation election is valid and not otherwise terminated under §1362(d).
+Further, we conclude that, pursuant to §1362(f), X will be treated as continuing to be an S corporation from D3, assuming X's S corporation election is valid and not otherwise terminated under §1362(d), and provided that the trustees of T1 through T7 make the required income distributions at issue within 60 days of the date of this letter.

 Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of the facts described above under any other provision of the Code.
-Specifically, no opinion is expressed concerning whether X is a valid S corporation or whether T1, T2, and T3 are valid QSSTs.
+Specifically, no opinion is expressed concerning whether X is a valid S corporation or whether T1 through T7 are valid QSSTs.